Dr. Ryan Corte

 Nobody can be you better than you.

 Take the time to remind yourself of all the things that you've accomplished.
-It'll keep you grounded and focused on you instead of worrying about other people.
+It'll keep you grounded and focused on yourself instead of worrying about other people.

 4) Practice gratitude and self care